 “Skin needling is a process of using devices such as the derma roller that gently pierces the outer layer of the skin.”

 As mentioned several times throughout Phime.org, one of the key components for hair regrowth is sufficient blood circulation and nutrient delivery to the hair follicles.
 How does skin needling work?
-Devices such as the derma roller are about the size a shaving razor but have a special rolling head that is made up from 200-500+ fine surgical needles depending on model.
+Devices such as the derma roller are about the size a shaving razor but have a special rolling head that’s made up from 200-500+ fine surgical needles depending on model.
 Most of the models manufactured today are made with titanium needle material.
 Each needle is perfectly aligned with only the “tip” of the needle exposed so the skin is gently pricked across the surface.
 This may sound painful but the actual method if used properly is completely painless.
 The skin needling method was originally designed by scientists to improve the appearance of scars, stretch marks, and wrinkles.
 Skin needling is believed to stimulate collagen and elastin production in the skin from the “healing process” of gently needling the skin.
 In addition, the gentle “pricking” of the skin also creates a reaction to the skin by sending more blood and oxygen to surface of the skin.
-Therefore, there are a number of people who are applying that same theory for hair growth.
+Therefore, there are several people who are applying that same theory for hair growth.
 If skin needling increases the blood, nutrients, and oxygen, then it should also nourish the follicle for better growth.
 Most of the skin roller manufactures suggest using a product such as Retin-A after rolling the skin for maximum absorption of the treatment as a topical example.
 There have been a few threads on a couple of hair loss forums that reported some success using minoxidil (Rogaine) after the skin needling but there is no clinical evidence that this method is 100% safe and effective.
 This device has also been used with new hair loss treatments such as ACell + PRP Injection Therapy.
 Even if a topical is not used after skin needling, the treatment should still stimulate the scalp and increase blood flow and oxygen to hair follicles.